-As we know from manufacturing to selling any goods involves multiple stages.
+As we know manufacturing to sell any goods involves multiple stages.

-At each stage, value-addition happens so GST gets charge at each state hence GST achieves the ideology of “One nation one tax”.
+At each stage, value-addition happens so GST gets charged at each state hence GST achieves the ideology of “One nation one tax”.

 Having uniform GST eliminated the cascading effect of multiple indirect taxes.
 Consequently, resulted in overall competitive pricing across India.

 Once GST came into effect it did impact our favourite metal Gold.
 Thus, Gold is levy with a 3% tax on the value of the metal and a 5% making charge under the GST.